Tommy Steele: Singer

 Whilst working as a merchant seaman, Steele learned to play guitar and began performing country and calypso music, inspired most by Hank Williams.
 He has claimed that when a ship he was serving on docked in Norfolk, Virginia, U.S., he saw Buddy Holly perform and fell in love with rock and roll.
 The story conflicts with the known performances of Holly, making it appear impossible that it could have occurred as described.

 On shore leave in summer 1956, Steele met writer Lionel Bart and actor Mike Pratt at a Soho party.
 The trio began writing together and formed a loose band, the Cavemen.
 Usually with the Cavemen, Steele began playing in Soho bars, including "Blue Suede Shoes" and "Heartbreak Hotel" alongside country songs in his set.
 A performance backed by members of the Vipers Skiffle Group at the 2i's Coffee Bar was seen by John Kennedy, a photographer and publicity man who, within two weeks, got Steele a deal with Decca.
 With impresario Larry Parnes, Kennedy arranged a publicity stunt in which Steele performed at a staged debutante ball, getting the singer his first national press in The People under the headline "Rock 'n' roll has got the debs too!".
 Within weeks, Steele was headlining variety bills.

 Steele's first single, "Rock with the Caveman", was one of the first British rock and roll hits, reaching number 13 on the UK Singles Chart in November 1956.
 He promoted the single with his first television appearance, on bandleader Jack Payne's BBC series Off the Record, and quickly became a national teen idol.
 (Note: Steele later commented "'Rock with the Caveman' must have nearly killed [Payne] as he'd never heard that type of music before.")
 Steele's success saw him dubbed "Britain's Elvis", though his appeal has been characterised as less provocative than Presley's.

 A 1957 concert review by Trevor Philpott of Picture Post described Steele's act as possessing "not a trace of sex, real or implied", whilst Stephen Glynn has written that Steele's voice "was genial before threatening, his stage demeanour more playground skip than bedroom thrust".
 Steele's live performances were marked by frenzy from the teenage audience.
+In April 1957 Variety reviewed a concert and wrote "Blond kid with tousled, flapping hair has infectious toothy grin and natural style that endears him to mums and dads as well as to the juves and moppets."

 His first album, Tommy Steele Stage Show, was recorded at a London concert the night before his twentieth birthday and issued in March 1957.